-The Auditor General certified that the Council has met its legal duties for improvement planning and reporting, and believes that it is likely to meet the requirements of the Local Government (Wales) Measure 2009 during 2020-21.
+The Auditor General certified that the Council has met its legal duties for improvement planning and reporting and believes that it is likely to meet the requirements of the Local Government (Wales) Measure 2009 during 2020-21.

-Financial Sustainability (August 2020)
+Financial Sustainability (March 2020)

 During 2019-20 we examined the financial sustainability of each council in Wales.
-In Carmarthenshire County Council we concluded that the Council has maintained a sustainable financial position to date but will need to continue to develop its approach to delivering savings in light of anticipated budget pressures.
+We concluded that the Council is currently in a relatively strong financial position and its overarching financial strategy has supported financial resilience well; however, some services have significant annual overspends and not all savings are realised, posing a risk to financial sustainability in the longer-term.
 The report can be viewed here.